ConorDavison/ccwcreative/README.md

   - If a product is uploaded without an image then a default image is provided.
 * Each product has a name, SKU, category, description, stock and image.
 * All users are able to filter search for any product in the store.
+* There is a form that allows users to submit requests to the site owner, the user is also given an alert to confirm there has been recieved.

 ## Languages Used
 * HTML5